 The fourth of six sons of a Navy Skyraider pilot and a Navy nurse, he graduated from the U.S. Naval Academy in 1981.

 Ashore, he commanded the Surface Warfare Officers School in Newport, and was the President of the Naval War College.
-He also served at the U.S. Naval Academy as a company officer, celestial navigation instructor, assistant varsity soccer coach and member of the admissions board; at Headquarters, United States Marine Corps in the Strategic Initiatives Group; on the Joint Staff, J5 and as executive assistant to the assistant chairman, and most recently as Deputy, United States Military Representative to the NATO Military Committee in Brussels.
+He also served at the U.S. Naval Academy as a company officer, celestial navigation instructor, assistant varsity soccer coach and member of the admissions board; at Headquarters, United States Marine Corps in the Strategic Initiatives Group; on the Joint Staff, J5 and executive assistant to the assistant chairman, and most recently as Deputy, United States Military Representative to the NATO Military Committee in Brussels.